 September is also a relatively dry and sunny month, with it getting progressively more likely to be cloudy as the month goes on.
 The average September rainfall total is only about 1.5 inches, so you will not likely need an umbrella.
 But don't forget your sunglasses.

 This mild weather makes it easy to pack for a trip to Budapest in September.
 Take along jeans (not your heaviest ones) or khaki pants.
 Capri pants are also an option, especially if you're going to be there in early September.
 Pack short-sleeved shirts and tops and a poncho, light cardigan, wrap-like cardigan, or cashmere wrap that all work together color-wise so you can add a layer in the evening after a warm day when all you need is a short-sleeved top.

-As is true for all European trips, you will do a lot of walking, so take shoes that are comfortable; during September those could be lightweight canvas summer shoes like espadrilles, flats, or sandals that have at least some support.
-You'll need to be closed shoes at night for warmth so if you can't do without sandals when it's in the 70s, take along something warmer, too.
+As is true for all European trips, you will do a lot of walking, so take shoes that are comfortable; during September those could be lightweight canvas summer shoes like espadrilles, flats, or sandals that have some support.
+You'll need to be closed shoes at night for warmth, so take along something warmer, too.

-The Jewish Summer Festival includes movies, music, dance, art and literature that shine a light on Jewish culture.
+- Jewish Summer Festival: This early September celebration includes movies, music, dance, art and literature that shine a light on Jewish culture.
 It takes place at the Great Synagogue on Dohany Street, the second-largest synagogue in the world.
-The Budafok Champagne and Wine Festival is a tremendous tasting experience for all, as is the Budapest Wine Festival.
-For something completely different, check out the Fois Gras Festival.
-If you have a sweet tooth, your favorite fest might be Sweet Days -- Chocolate and Candy Festival.